Levels of Women Empowerment

 Organisations need to create slots and a growth path for part-time talent.

-The real loss of potential happens here.
+The actual loss of potential happens here.

 4. WOMEN WHO LACK EDUCATION AND OPPORTUNITIES